DagurB/badwolf/README.markdown

 Bad Wolf
 ========

+THIS IS A FORK THAT REMOVES THE BG
+-Dagurb

 A color scheme for Vim, pieced together by [Steve Losh](http://stevelosh.com/).

 There's still quite a lot of room for improvement (particularly in HTML) so feel